 Before we came to Alaska, I did a lot of research on how our lives out here would be.
-I followed weather reports for this area all winter, talked to friends who’d lived here, and read book after book after book on homesteading.
+Following weather reports for this area all winter, talking to friends who’d lived here, and reading book after book after book on homesteading.
 I also received quite a few books from friends and family before and after the move.
-I thought I’d make a list of books that I reference regularly, and have really been vital to our lifestyle out here.
+Here is a list of books that I reference regularly, and have really been vital to our lifestyle out here.

 Homegrown & Handmade – This book was given to me several years ago and I still go back to it from time to time.
 It’s full of great skill lessons and how-to’s for the new homesteader, or anyone who is looking to live more self sufficiently.
 I also love the fact that it covers cooking from your sustainable garden, and keeping livestock for fiber.

 The Ultimate Guide to Self-Reliant Living – This book was gifted to Kyle and I last Christmas from my parents and has been a huge help out here.
 I’ve honestly read it front to back twice now.
 It covers all sorts of good information for homesteading (or prepping) including using plants to tell where the water table is for a well!
 I hadn’t even thought about using what is above ground to tell me what was below ground before.
 It’s a nice thick book that includes just about everything you could ever need to live off grid.
 We also received The Wild Game Cookbook, Can It!, and Guide To Preserving as well.
 We haven’t had a chance to try out the recipes in them yet, but we will soon!